ashutosh1401/30DaysOfJS/README.md

 ## **DAY - 11**

 Learned to make a video player and added features such as volume Button, skip Button, update BUtton, toggle and fullscreen.

+## **DAY - 12**

+Made a key code detection which broughts changes in the screen when the particular key sequence is typed.